Easy Vanilla Cupcakes

 • Granulated sugar

 • Eggs – Use room temperature eggs so they don’t seize up the melted butter.
+Place in a bowl of warm water for 10 minutes.
+Here is my tutorial on how to bring eggs to room temperature quickly.

 • Egg white – In addition to the whole eggs, you will also need one egg white.
 Read my full tutorial on how to separate eggs.

 • Milk – I used whole milk, but a low-fat milk or plant-based milk like almond milk will work just fine.
+But whole milk will give best texture.

 • Vanilla extract – For best vanilla flavor I recommend a pure vanilla extract but an imitation vanilla will also work.
 You could also use vanilla bean paste.